 • The impairment can be expected to last for a continuous period of at least 60 months.

 What Happens if I’m Approved for Student Loan Disability Discharge?

-It depends on whether you were approved through the VA, Social Security, or your physician.
+It depends on whether you were approved for a disability discharge through the VA, the SSA, or your physician.

 • You’ll be notified of the discharge

 • Your loan holders will be instructed to return any loan payments received on or after the effective date of the disability determination

 Recommended: Examining How Student Loan Deferment Works

 If you provide documentation from the Social Security Administration or from your physician, there will be an additional step if you qualify: You’ll be notified that you are subject to a three-year monitoring period.
 Your loans or TEACH work obligation could be reinstated if you don’t meet certain requirements at any time.